Pages

 We could feel that this baby was coming in March despite the due date fluctuating around into early-April.
 I figured she would arrive somewhere around the Montgomery Bell race just because I have somehow managed to not have a conflict with racing with the first two kids.
 When Shannon went into labor with Salem I was out on a group ride and had to sprint home so I could take her to the hospital.
 This time was less dramatic, but again I was out riding when the contractions got serious and I had to push it home just to be safe.
 It was only a couple of hours after I got back home that we were headed to the hospital to see if this baby was ready to meet us.

 When we got to the hospital we started the routine checks.
 The nurses had trouble with inserting an IV and it spiked Shannon's blood pressure and heart rate, causing the baby's heart rate to drop.
-It still seemed high to me at at 120-130, but what I didn't realize at the time was that it should be closer to 160.
+It still seemed high to me at at 120-130, but what I didn't realize at the time was that a baby's heart rate should be closer to 160.
 It's like the baby is doing a TT effort in there.
 I may not have known the proper heart rate values, but I did know what it meant when the nurse punched the emergency button on the wall.
 I had that, "Oh shit" moment.
 The nurse was calm as she had Shannon change positions.
 Then the crash team arrived.
 They had a whole slew of people in there and quickly had Shannon out of the room and rolling down the hallway.
-I was in the back talking with a doctor who said the baby's heart rate was dangerously low and that if it didn't come back up by the time we got to the Operating Room that they were going to do an emergency c-section.
+I was in the back of the group talking with a doctor who said the baby's heart rate was dangerously low and that if it didn't come back up by the time we got to the Operating Room they were going to do an emergency c-section.
 They took Shannon into the OR and suited me up for surgery.
 I had to wait outside until everything was prepped.
 I have no idea how long I was out there by the OR door but it felt like an eternity.
 You could tell this was serious, but I felt like they all knew what they were doing and everything would be ok.
 The nurses were relieved that I was so calm about everything.
-Often they are dealing with people in a full panic-mode.
+Often they are dealing with people in full panic-mode.
 Finally, the doctor came out and the report was good.
 The heart rate had gone back up and they wouldn't be cutting on Shannon just yet.

 After another period of waiting the doctors determined the heart rate was more stable and we were moved to a delivery room.
 As the contractions started to strengthen again the heart rate kept dipping.
 They told us that was a sign that the placenta was worn out.
 Instead of a couple of nurses in the room we had an entire surgical team watch as they made one attempt at a normal birth.
 Thankfully, our little girl was ready to get out and one good push brought her into the room.
 The crowd of doctors quickly dispersed after a couple of congratulations and thankfully all the drama was over.
 It all happened within a couple of hours so Shannon was relatively fresh compared to the drawn out process of the other two kids.
 Other than a couple of initial checks to make sure baby was fine, they let us all rest much more than in our previous hospital stays for babies.